ash-project/igniter/README.md

 # TODO list:

 - [ ] properly parse args, not `"--dry-run" in argv`.
 Do we want to have some kind of "maybe parsed" args structure so we can call tasks with `argv` or one of those?
 Maybe.
+- [ ] the mix deps.get step is slow and weird sometimes, need to figure out why.